Lynne Neagle

-Lynne Neagle MS (born 18 January 1968) is a Welsh Labour & Co-operative politician.
+Lynne Neagle (born 18 January 1968) is a Welsh Labour & Co-operative politician serving as Cabinet Secretary for Education since 2024.
 Born in Merthyr Tydfil, Glamorgan, Wales, Neagle has been the Member of the Senedd (MS) for the constituency of Torfaen since the Senedd was established in 1999.

 Background

 Neagle was educated at Cyfarthfa High School, Merthyr Tydfil, and the University of Reading, where she read French and Italian.

 She is a former Voluntary Sector Carer and Careers Development Officer.
 Neagle was also a research assistant to Glenys Kinnock MEP from 1994 to 1997.